 Star patterns are very nice with six points.
 When shooting into the sun, the coatings are resistant enough to ghosting and flaring that they don’t blow out the image.
 You mostly only see heavy flaring when the sun catches the front element at a steep angle.

-I’m seeing very little issues with chromatic aberrations except for in very extreme situations.
-Blown out sky against a dark edge in the out of focus corners of the frame.
+I’m seeing very few issues with chromatic aberrations except in very extreme situations.
+Blown out sky against a dark edge in the out-of-focus corners of the frame.

 I would rate chromatic aberrations as very mild.
-You’ll notice it a lot more in the Handevision 50mm and the 75mm in the out of focus highlights.
+You’ll notice it a lot more in the Kipon 50mm and the 75mm in the out-of-focus highlights.